Spencer Krug: Overview

 Krug rejoined Frog Eyes as their keyboardist in early 2006 and helped put out The Future Is Inter-Disciplinary or Not at All and Tears of the Valedictorian.
 Wolf Parade and Frog Eyes toured that year together, allowing Krug to participate in both bands simultaneously.
 Krug also recorded material for the indie rock supergroup Swan Lake alongside Frog Eyes' Carey Mercer and Destroyer's Dan Bejar.
-The group released their debut album, Beast Moans, on November 21, 2006 through Jagjaguwar.
+The group released their debut album, Beast Moans, on November 21, 2006, through Jagjaguwar.

 In mid-2008, Krug toured with Wolf Parade in support of their second LP entitled At Mount Zoomer on June 17, 2008.
-On March 24, 2009 Swan Lake released their second album, Enemy Mine.
+On March 24, 2009, Swan Lake released their second album, Enemy Mine.
 In January 2010, Krug released Dreamland EP: Marimba and Shit-Drums under the Moonface name.
 In June 2010, Wolf Parade released their third full album, Expo 86.
 A world tour supporting the new album followed, after which the band went on indefinite hiatus.

 Krug's first full-length album as Moonface, Organ Music Not Vibraphone Like I'd Hoped, was released in August 2011.
 Krug then teamed up with the Helsinki-based band Siinai to record his second full length Moonface album, With Siinai: Heartbreaking Bravery, which was released on April 17, 2012.
-On June 29, 2012, Krug confirmed that Wolf Parade and Sunset Rubdown disbanded and would no longer be touring or releasing albums.
-On August 27, 2013, Jagjaguwar Records announced Krug's third full length Moonface album, Julia With Blue Jeans On, released October 29, 2013.
-Krug's fourth full length Moonface album, My Best Human Face, in collaboration with Finnish rock band Siinai, was released on June 3, 2016.
+In a June 2012 interview, Krug stated that Wolf Parade and Sunset Rubdown had disbanded and would no longer be touring or releasing albums.
+On August 27, 2013, Jagjaguwar Records announced Krug's third full length Moonface album, Julia With Blue Jeans On, which was released on October 29, 2013.
+Krug once again collaborated with Siinai for the fourth Moonface album, My Best Human Face, which was released on June 3, 2016.